-If the INP pin is forced below the OUTP pin or the OUTP pin is pulled above the INP pin, input current typically drops to less than 2μA.
-This can happen if the device is connected to a discharged (low voltage) bat-tery and the output is held up by a backup battery or a second regulator circuit.
-The state of the SHDNP pin has no effect on the reverse output current if OUTP is pulled above INP.
+If the INP pin is forced below the OUTP pin or the OUTP pin is pulled above the INP pin, input current typically drops to less than $2\mu A$.
+This can happen if the device is connected to a discharged (low voltage) battery and the output is held up by a backup battery or a second regulator circuit.
+The state of the \overline{SHDNP} pin has no effect on the reverse output current if OUTP is pulled above INP.

 Like many IC power regulators, the negative side of the LT3032 has safe operating area (SOA) protection.
 The safe operating area protection activates when the differential voltage between INN and OUTN is greater than -7V.
 The SOA protection decreases current limit as a function of the voltage differential between INN and OUTN and keeps the power transistor inside a safe operating region for all values of forward input-to-output voltage.
 The protection is designed to provide some output current at all values of INN to OUTN differential voltage up to the Absolute Maximum Rating.
-A $50\mu A$ load is required to maintain regulation for INN to OUTN differential voltages greater than -7V.
+A 50μA load is required to maintain regulation for INN to OUTN differential voltages greater than -7V.
+When in shutdown, protection circuitry remains active and will cause the output to rise slightly at zero load.
+A small pre-load is needed for zero output, if desired (see graph of Quiescent Current vs Input Voltage in Typical Performance Characteristics).